YoussLk/YoussLk/README.md

 🎓 &nbsp;I'm currently studying UI/UX Designer, Full stack developement at Orange Digital Center, Rabat.\
 💡 &nbsp;Some technologies I enjoy working with include MongoDb, ReactJS, JavaScript, NodeJS and ExpressJS.
 Currently exploring TensorFlow and machine Learning.\
-🌱 &nbsp;I'm on track for learning more about Cross-Platform Development, Systems Design, and Algorithms.\
+🌱 &nbsp;I'm on track for learning more about IoT, Systems Design, and Algorithms.\
 ✉️ &nbsp;You can shoot me an email at yousseflakrim04@gmail.com!
 I'll try to respond as soon as I can.
 </p>

 <h3 align="left">Languages and Tools:</h3>